rwxrob/zet/20220717135134/README.md

 # Twitch Mods are Power-Hungry Pricks

-Just learned a really important lesson after subbing to jaystreazy (whome I've followed off and on for a year).
+Just learned a really important lesson after subbing to jaystreazy (whom I've followed off and on for a year).
 During an IRL TwitchCon forum I typed four words of Russian when a question was asked about the necessity of speaking a foreign language to be an IRL streamer abroad.
 It was just a little fun.
 But I got immediately timed out for 10 minutes because of it.
 Then, when I brought it up later I got timed out again.
-Then, when during a live TwitchCon interview with someone who was overly aggressively banned who didn't even request an unban Jay reached out to the community to ask about unbanning him these same mods where shamed when the  community agreed and unbanned him.
+Then, when during a live TwitchCon interview with someone who was overly aggressively banned who didn't even request an unban Jay reached out to the community to ask about unbanning him these same mods were shamed when the community agreed and unbanned him.
 The guy could have cared less about being unbanned, "your mods are shit" he basically said, right after they unbanned him.
 And, during that moment, when I said, "these moderators are a bit aggressive" I got timed out for a full fucking day,